rolandvs/aqara-logger-matter/src/README.md

 `aqara-export --raw` exports without them.
 Offsets smaller than their own spread are treated as noise and not corrected.

-All options: `aqara-export -h`, `aqara-note -h`.
+All options: `aqara-export -h`, `aqara-note -h`, `aqara-health -h`.

 ## Reading the data

-- A T1 reports only on change: about 0.5 °C, and larger steps for humidity.
+- A T1 reports on change (about 0.5 °C; larger steps for humidity), and otherwise checks in every 55 minutes.
+Silence longer than an hour means something is wrong.
-  No new report means no change, not a fault.
 - In `sensor_log.csv`, `update` rows are real reports. `start` and `interval` rows (every 5 minutes) repeat the last known values.
-- Battery % drops in the cold and recovers when warm.
+- Battery % is an estimate.
+It drops in the cold, and a weak cell shows short dips toward zero while the radio transmits: replace it.
 The mV column is a fixed 3000.
 - Calibration makes the sensors agree with each other, not with the true value.
   That needs an outside reference, such as ice water at 0 °C.